ISoftware-co-za/MyWork/Design/Index.md

 ![[Client Interface Layers.jpg|500]]

 ### Flutter Widgets
-Flutter Widgets, either predefined.
+Flutter Widgets, either predefined or custom.
 The widgets accept data and callbacks.
 In addition to these, the following will also be handled by this layer.
 - Data entry validation.
 ### Facade
 The facade is the bridge between the Flutter Widgets and Service Client.
 It is responsible for: